Bucs' Tom Brady speaks out against NFL jersey number rule change

 - Oops!Something went wrong.Please try again later.

-Why Tom Brady is strongly opposed to NFL jersey number rule originally appeared on NBC Sports Boston
+Why Tom Brady is strongly opposed to NFL jersey number rule originally appeared on NBC Sports Bayarea

 The NFL's loosened restrictions on jersey numbers has players on offense and defense alike salivating about switching to single digits.